VaishnaviM2003/Bangalore_house_price_prediction/README.md

 This project utilizes machine learning to predict house prices in Bengaluru.
 The code includes data cleaning, transformation, and a trained Linear Regression model.
 The aim is to provide insights into Bengaluru's real estate market and enable accurate house price predictions.

 ### Prerequisites
--Python 3.x
+- Python 3.11.4
--Libraries: pandas, numpy, matplotlib, scikit-learn
+- Libraries: pandas, numpy, matplotlib, scikit-learn

 ### Code Explanation